Generative Quantile Regression with Variability Penalty: Penalized Generative Quantile Regression

 \subsection{Variability Penalty for GQR}

-When a DNN is too overparameterized to capture the underlying structure in the training data, the random noise in DNN is likely to reflect no variability, no matter what value it inputs.
-We refer this phenomenon as \textit{vanishing variability}, and it is a common problem in deep generative models \citep{Arpit2017ICML, Arora2017, vandenBurg2021NeurIPS}.
+Overparameterization in neural networks occurs when the number of learnable parameters (i.e. the weights and biases) is much greater than the number of training samples.
+In practice, it is common for a DNN to be overparameterized.
+Empirical and theoretical studies have shown that overparameterization improves the generalization and robustness of DNNs, since it greatly enhances the representation power of the DNN and simplifies the optimization landscape \citep{allen2019learning, zhang2021understanding, Soltanolkotabi2019, MontanariZhong2022}.
+Unfortunately, when a DNN is overparameterized to capture the underlying structure in the training data, the random noise in GQR is likely to reflect no variability, no matter what value it inputs.
+This is a common problem in deep generative models \citep{Arpit2017ICML, Arora2017, vandenBurg2021NeurIPS}.
+We refer this phenomenon as \textit{vanishing variability}.
 To be more specific, let $G(\cdot, z)$ be the generator function constructed by a DNN, where $z$ is a random noise variable following some reference distribution such as a standard Gaussian or a standard uniform.
 The vanishing variability phenomenon occurs when

 In other words, there is no variability when inputting different random noise $z$, generating almost surely a discrete point mass at the training data.
-Additionally, given a \textit{new} feature vector $\bm{X}_{\textrm{new}}$, $G(\bm{X}_{\textrm{new}}, z)$ can only generate one novel sample from the true data distribution because of vanishing variability.
+Given a \textit{new} feature vector $\bm{X}_{\textrm{new}}$, $G(\bm{X}_{\textrm{new}}, z)$ can also only generate one novel sample from the true data distribution because of vanishing variability.

 Since GQR takes the training data $\bm{X}\in \mathbb{R}^{p}$ as input and the target quantile estimate lies in $\mathbb{R}^1$, the weights in the DNN associated with $\bm{X}\in \mathbb{R}^{p}$ are very likely to overwhelm those associated with the noise input $\tau$.
 As a result, GQR is very prone to encountering vanishing variability, as are other generative approaches with multidimensional features.
 From another point of view, we can see that due to the nonnegativity of the check function, the GQR loss \eqref{eq:GQR} achieves a minimum value of zero when we have vanishing variability \eqref{eq:overfit}.